What is Web Decay and how Can it Hurt Your site?

 The document notes that significant decay can be seen on individual pages, collections of pages or even entire web neighborhoods, making them less effective as information resources.
 These neighborhoods frustrate searchers rather than providing value to them.
 This provides some strong incentive for search engines to stay away from these areas.

-Avoiding Death and Decay on the Web
+Avoiding Death and Web Decay

 Perception plays a substantial role in what searchers may perceive as irrelevant information.
 The immediacy and flexibility of the web creates an expectation that content is up-to-date.
 The inventors tell us that in a library no one expects every book to be current.
 Most people though, expect books not to change after they have been published, and it is easy to find a publication date in a book.
 They note that the web is different: